English for the Office: 38 Phrases for Your Business Encounters

 Thank you for calling.

-4. Email at the Office
+Writing Emails at the Office

 The funny thing about email is that sometimes it needs to be perfectly formal and other times it may need to be more casual.
 It’s very important to know the purpose and audience of your email as you’re writing it to make sure that you present yourself properly.

 If you’re sending an email to a potential employer you would want to use a formal format.
 However, to send a quick note to a coworker about a project, a more casual approach is likely best.
-Be sure to pay attention to the culture in your office environment and write accordingly.

 Common Parts of Business Email